recent posts

 SQLAlchemy: The Python SQL Toolkit

-SQLAlchemy is a powerful ORM library that provides fine-grained control over database interactions.
-It is widely used for its flexibility and support for complex queries.
+SQLAlchemy is a powerful and flexible ORM library that allows developers to have fine-grained control over database interactions.

 1. Installing SQLAlchemy